TemaI1/TemaI1/README.md

 * 📖 Graduated from college and the Institute of Information Technology

-* 📝 Currently I am doing frontend development
+* 📝 I am currently developing on Bitrix using JS and PHP

 * 🌍 My life interests are cinema, assembling computers, visiting new places